Research Scientist

 June 2025 – Present

-Conduct quantitative research for Amazon's Reputation Marketing & Insights team — measuring brand perception, executive favorability, and competitive standing globally.
+Quantitative research for Amazon's Reputation Marketing & Insights team — the group that both drives reputation strategy and runs the marketing behind it.
+I measure brand perception, executive favorability, and competitive standing globally, and turn those measurements into campaigns.

-• Design and execute large-scale survey programs tracking reputational outcomes over time
+• Design large-scale survey programs tracking reputational outcomes over time

-• Build automated data pipelines and reporting infrastructure; deliver crosstab tables, visualization decks, and research briefs to senior communications and marketing stakeholders
+• Build automated data pipelines and reporting — crosstabs, visualization decks, and briefs for senior communications and marketing leaders

 Purple Strategies